 The Telegraph, meanwhile, suggested that:

 [The ECB] will argue that the 10-month process involving a panel drawn from sports, broadcasting and academia, has not been sufficiently rigorous, and that the cost to sports of having a limited market for rights has not been properly examined.

 The ECB has argued that a decision to force it to sell its most valuable assets free-to-air would reduce the value of its broadcast deal by £137 million.

 The means by which they calculated this hypothetical figure were not disclosed.
 A suspicion quickly arose: the ECB were using grassroots funding as a fig-leaf.
 Why would a fall in TV revenue be absorbed entirely by cuts to youth and recreational budgets but no other part of their expenditure?
 How much were they spending on the grassroots anyway?
 The ECB employed a disingenuously base appeal to emotions.
 “Think of the kids.
-Force us on to free telly, and the children cop it”.
+Put cricket on free-to-air television and the children cop it”.

 Speaking a few months later, Middlesex director of cricket Angus Fraser appeared to betray the ECB’s real motives when he claimed that “if the Ashes go free-to-air I will have to let seven or eight players go from my playing staff.”

 A fall in ECB television income raised the prospect of cuts to the subsidy paid by the board to first-class counties, and hence, Fraser warned, redundancies.
 Clearly, the counties – who were thinking with their wallets – were already getting itchy, and it’s the counties who elect the ECB hierarchy.